 “We should kill him for talking to you like that my Lord.”

 “That will not do me any good.”
-The elf sounded resigned as if Lucas was forcing him to do something distasteful.
+The elf sounded resigned as if Atlas was forcing him to do something distasteful.
 “Nuri, can you do what I require?”
 He asked and was answered by a long silence.

 “Go fuck yourself, go fuck yourself, I think you should go fuck yourself.”
-Lucas sang as his hand reached into his cooler looking for his next bottle.
+Atlas sang as his hand reached into his cooler looking for his next bottle.
 When he found it, he could hear footsteps walking away and brightened that his song had actually worked.

 “Wife or sister?”
 The gravelly voice belonging to the man named Nuri asked.

 “You know I could rip your arms off before you could cast any of your magic.”
 Atlas said wondering why he hadn’t left with the other two.

 “Do I?
 I’m not so sure you could stand right now.”
 He said making Atlas frown and take stock of his cooler.
 He frowned as he realized he was almost through tonight’s supplies.